Alar-q/JSON2EXCEL/README.md

 # JSON2EXCEL
-convert json to excel for documentation needs
+Convert json to excel for documentation needs.

 ## Concierge Back-end

 ## Getting Started
 These instructions will help you start and run a copy of the project on your local computer for development and testing purposes.

 Start with cloning this repo on your local machine: